 Originally self-published as The Boy with Fire, The Phoenix King is an Indian inspired fantasy with sci-fi elements.

 Although this is adult fantasy it reads like YA, and I don't mean that in an offensive way (I love YA fantasy), I just mean in terms of the plot and tropes.
-I will say that there was a lot of deaths, but what I appreciated was that they weren't just included for the sake of showing how brutal the fantasy world was.
+I will say that while there were a lot of deaths, I appreciated that they weren't just thrown in for the sake of showing how brutal the fantasy world was.
 The world building in The Phoenix King was richly crafted and it had some sci-fi elements that I wasn't expecting.

 I like when books include the POV of the love interest as it helps build the romance, in my opinion.
 Unfortunately, that wasn't the case here.
-I never got the sense that Yassen had romantic feelings towards the Elena and vise versa.
-So, while I enjoyed some of their scenes together (especially the dance/dupatta scene, very Bollywood-esque) the romance was lacking.
-I think Verma could have leaned into the forbidden romance trope and included more pining and angst.
-Such a shame because I was excited about the romance, and I liked them individually.
+While I enjoyed their scenes together I never got the sense that Yassen had romantic feelings towards Elena and vise versa.
+I think Verma should have leaned into the forbidden romance trope more and included some pining and angst.

 Overall, I thoroughly enjoyed The Phoenix King and am looking forward to the sequel.